samsquire/assembly/README.md

 four:
 ```

 One thread can handle one and another two and another thread the remaining pipeline.

-Do user applications use an io_uring style interface to handle buffer readiness?
-I would like to abstract the control flow from the applications.

 Colescing IO events

 # Why I am unsatisfied with existing technology